ldegao/ScenarioFuzz-LLM/README.md

 ## Reproducing Paper Experiments (Sections 3.3–3.5)

 The recommended way to reproduce the experiments in the paper is to use the unified `experiments/` pipeline.
-It consists of three steps:
+It consists of four steps:

 ### 1. Run three methods (ScenarioFuzz-LLM / RAG-ScenarioFuzz / TM-Fuzzer)